SuperDARN/DDWG/policies_procedures.md

 ### Quarterly Meetings

-TODO: (3 more virtual meetings a year?)
+TODO: (3 more virtual meetings a year? is discussion enough?)